Polyendocrine metabolic ovarian syndrome: Genetics

-PCOS has a clear genetic component and high heritability.
+PMOS has a clear genetic component and high heritability.
 Evidence of the genetic basis comes from family and twin studies, as well as from large genome-wide association studies.
-The correlation in PCOS occurrence between identical twin sisters was found to be twice as high as that between non-identical twins, suggesting a significant genetic influence.
-Twenty-five different genetic loci have been found to correlate with PCOS in genome-wide association studies, of which thirteen were replicated in at least one other study.
+The correlation in PMOS occurrence between identical twin sisters was found to be twice as high as that between non-identical twins, suggesting a significant genetic influence.
+Twenty-five different genetic loci have been found to correlate with PMOS in genome-wide association studies, of which thirteen were replicated in at least one other study.
+Variants in genes involved in insulin signaling and androgen synthesis, including those affecting ovarian steroidogenesis, have also been associated with increased susceptibility to PMOS.
 Genes near some of these loci imply neuroendocrine and metabolic dysfunction, but the role of other genes is not yet clear.

-Men with a family history of PCOS also display some of the symptoms associated with the syndrome.
-For instance, brothers of women with PCOS show a higher likelihood of high AMH levels, insulin resistance and abnormal lipid levels in the blood.
-Men with the genetic risk factors associated with PCOS also have higher levels of obesity, type-2 diabetes, male pattern hair loss and cardiovascular disease.
-Not all similarities between family members are likely due to genetics, as PCOS and obesity in mothers can have an impact on fetal development, making it more likely for men to get metabolic disorders with age.
+Men with a family history of PMOS also display some of the symptoms associated with it.
+For instance, brothers of women with PMOS show a higher likelihood of high AMH levels, insulin resistance, and abnormal lipid levels in the blood.
+Men with the genetic risk factors associated with PMOS also have higher levels of obesity, type-2 diabetes, male pattern hair loss, and cardiovascular disease.
+Not all similarities between family members are likely due to genetics, as PMOS and obesity in mothers can have an impact on fetal development, making it more likely for men to get metabolic disorders with age.

-In Mendelian randomization, the question is whether exposure $X$ (e.g. obesity) causes outcome $Y$ (e.g. PCOS).
+In Mendelian randomization, the question is whether exposure $X$ (e.g. obesity) causes outcome $Y$ (e.g. PMOS).
 The technique assumes that there are genetic variants $Z$ that increase the risk of the exposure, but do not directly impact the outcome, and are not impacted by a confounder $U$.

 Mendelian randomization is a method in genetic epidemiology that seeks to identify causal relationships between risk factors and diseases.
 It uses the randomness of inheriting different genes to do so.
-Using Mendelian randomization, it was found that PCOS has causal links to sex hormone-binding globulin level, anti-Müllerian hormone (AMH) level, menopause age, body fat percentage, insulin resistance, depression, breast cancer, ovarian cancer, obsessive-compulsive disorder, and lung capacity.
+Using Mendelian randomization, it was found that PMOS has causal links to sex hormone-binding globulin level, anti-Müllerian hormone (AMH) level, menopause age, body fat percentage, insulin resistance, depression, breast cancer, ovarian cancer, obsessive-compulsive disorder, and lung capacity.
 Other factors do not seem causally linked: anxiety disorder, schizophrenia, type 2 diabetes, coronary heart disease, stroke, or birth weight.